roc-lang/roc/README.md

 ## State of Roc

 Roc is not ready for production yet.
 You are likely to encounter bugs.
 Publishing packages or documentation is not yet supported.
 Many programs can however be compiled correctly.
 Check out [examples](examples) and [examples/benchmarks](examples/benchmarks).
-There are minimal platforms for Rust, Zig, C, Swift and an HTTP server.
+There are minimal platforms for Rust, Zig, C, Swift and a HTTP server.
 We are hard at work to make programming in Roc a delightful experience!

 ## Getting started